 Results of the Second Year

 “Germinating Ties” is a free educational project designed for foster home children and limited-income elders living at caring homes in Mexico City.
-It bloomed out of the idea to help those in need to grab the power of their life in their hands, connecting with empathy and inner strength through service or caring for others.
+It bloomed out of the idea to help those in need to grab the power of their life in their hands, connecting them with empathy and inner strength through service or caring for others.

 According to ENIGH 2016, 68.2% of elders in Mexico are unocuppied, which increases the chances of depression and age-related ailments.
 The GTBA project provides the elders with a productive activity that brings them a feeling of usefulness, thus helping improve their emotional and physical health.
 The reunions between children and elders provide feelings of happiness and wellness.
 They have developed strong bonds between them that make them feel not only accompanied but also useful by caring for others in need.